 Polio Vaccines 2023

-As of March 28, 2023, the WHO's vaccine committee says residents (and visitors for more than four weeks) from infected areas should receive an additional dose of oral polio vaccine (OPV) or inactivated polio vaccine (IPV) within four weeks to 12 months of travel.
-And now recommends that the nOPV2 vaccine be the preferred polio vaccine of choice when responding to circulating vaccine-derived poliovirus type 2 outbreaks.
+The WHO's vaccine committee says residents (and visitors for more than four weeks) from infected areas should receive an additional dose of oral polio vaccine (OPV) or inactivated polio vaccine (IPV) within four weeks to 12 months of travel.
+And since 2022, the WHO has recommended the nOPV2 vaccine when responding to circulating vaccine-derived poliovirus type 2 outbreaks in Africa.

 WHO Prequalified Polio Vaccines 2023